Tivix/react-native-video/README.md

 Platforms: all

-Note: For Android MediaPlayer, rate is only supported on Android 6.0 and higher devices.

 #### repeat
 Determine whether to repeat the video when the end is reached
 * **false (default)** - Don't repeat the video